adnanbhat7/File-Sorter/README.md

 # File Sorter by File Type

-This project is a Python-based file sorter that organizes files in a given directory based on their file types (extensions).
+This project is a Simple Python-based file sorter that organizes files in a given directory based on their file types (extensions).
 It helps declutter directories by sorting files into relevant folders automatically.

 ## Features
 - Sorts files into folders based on common file types: